This Argentine award was donated in memory of Mr. Adolfo Gabarret and is the equivalent of the ACBL McKenny Trophy.

 George Burns Trophy

 This trophy, inaugurated in 1993, is given to the ACBL Senior Player of the Year, named after the famous comedian Mr. George Burns, who also played bridge, reportedly on a daily base at his country club into his late nineties.
+The George Burns Senior trophy was established in 1993 and is awarded to the ACBL Senior member winning the highest number of masterpoints in senior events during the year.
 The first winner was Liane Slack of Kansas City, Missouri.

 George Rosenkranz Control Showing Responses